percona/percona-monitoring-plugins/docs/cacti/nginx-templates.rst

 Installation
 ============

-Once the :ref:`cacti_ssh_setup` is working, configure Nginx to report its status.
+Once the SSH connection is working, configure Nginx to report its status.
 You can add the following to any server context and restart Nginx::

    location /server-status {